-- Review historic and existing funding. - Identify basic split of maintenance and capacity improvements for each funding program/source.
-This is based on the current 2009 - 2013 Transportation Improvement Program with some consideration that the 5-year Transportation Improvement Program splits may not be representative of the 25-year plan timeframe. - Estimate average annual roadway capacity funding for each funding program/source and use this amount for the year 2010. - Start with the 2010 roadway capacity funding and estimate funding for each year from 2011 to 2035 based on a net decrease of 2% per year (for most programs) in actual revenues.
-The resulting figures represents flat-lining of revenues and decreasing purchasing power due to the inflationary prices of construction materials and other costs.
-What results are annual and 25-year estimates of revenues adjusted for inflationary cost increases in 2010 dollars that can be compared directly to project costs for project prioritization and selection.
+- Identify the basic split of maintenance and capacity improvements for each funding program/source.
+This is based on the Transportation Improvement Program with some consideration that the 5-year TIP splits may not be representative of the 25-year plan timeframe. - Estimate average annual roadway capacity funding for each funding program/source and use this amount for the year 2010. - Start with the 2010 roadway capacity funding and estimate funding for each year from 2011 to 2035 such that revenues stay flat for most programs and increase for some programs.
+The programs for which revenues stay flat reflect a decreasing trend of per capita revenue combined with modest population growth so that the cash, or face, value of the funding stays relatively constant over time although the purchasing power decreases due to the inflationary prices of construction materials and other costs.
+A 2% per year inflation factor was used to adjust between constant year 2010 and year of expenditure dollar figures.

-Table 4-1 shows the annual and 25-year roadway capacity funding estimated for RapidTRIP 2035 including adjustments for inflationary construction costs.
-Funding programs and sources are defined as follows.
+Table 4-1 shows the roadway capacity funding estimated for RapidTRIP 2035 in year of expenditure (face value) dollars in 5-year increments.
+Funding programs and sources are defined in the section following the tables.